-Boeing’s emergency procedure for 737 MAX may have failed on Ethiopian flight
+Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

 “We learned all about these maneuvers in the 1950-60s,” the pilot wrote on the online forum.
 “Yet, for some inexplicable reason, Boeing manuals have since deleted what was then — and still is — vital handling information for flight crews.”

-The preliminary investigation report into the Ethiopian crash is expected soon and will offer more detail on exactly what happened in the cockpit.
+The preliminary investigation report into the Ethiopian crash is expected soon and will offer more detail on what happened in the cockpit.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.